Cervical cancer affects the entrance to the womb. The cervix is the narrow part of the lower uterus, often referred to

 - Birth control pills: Long-term use of some common contraceptive pills slightly raises a woman's risk.

-Deciding on the kind of treatment depends on several factors, such as the stage of the cancer, as well as the patient's age and state of health.
+Deciding on the kind of treatment depends on several factors, such as the stage of the cancer, as well as age and overall state of health.

-Treatment for early-stage cervical cancer, when it is confined to the cervix, has a good success rate.
-The further the cancer has spread out of the area it originated from, the lower the success rate tends to be.
+Treatment for early-stage cervical cancer, when the cancer remains within the cervix, has a good success rate.
+The further a cancer spreads from its original area, the lower the success rate tends to be.

-Surgery is commonly used when the cancer is confined to the cervix.
-Radiotherapy may be used after surgery if a doctor believes there may still be cancer cells inside the body.
+Surgery is a common treatment method when the cancer has not spread from the cervix.
+Radiation therapy may help after surgery if a doctor believes that cancer cells might be present inside the body.

-Radiotherapy may also be used to reduce the risk of recurrence (cancer coming back).
+Radiation therapy may also reduce the risk of recurrence (cancer coming back).
 If the surgeon wants to shrink the tumor to make it easier to operate, the person may receive chemotherapy although this is not a very common approach.

 Treatment for advanced cervical cancer

 When the cancer has spread beyond the cervix, surgery is not usually an option.

-Advanced cancer is also referred to as invasive cancer because it has invaded other areas of the body.
-This type of cancer requires more extensive treatment, which will typically involve either radiotherapy or a combination of radiotherapy and chemotherapy.
+Doctors also refer to advanced cancer as invasive cancer, because it has invaded other areas of the body.
+This type of cancer requires more extensive treatment, which will typically involve either radiation therapy or a combination of radiation therapy and chemotherapy.

-In the later stages of cancer, palliative therapy is administered to relieve symptoms and improve quality of life.
+In the later stages of cancer, healthcare professionals provide palliative therapy to relieve symptoms and improve quality of life.

-Radiotherapy is also known as radiation therapy, radiation oncology, and XRT.
-It involves the use of beams of high-energy X-rays or particles (radiation) to destroy cancer cells.
-Radiation that is aimed at the pelvic area may cause the following side effects, some of which may not emerge until after the treatment is over:
+When the treating doctor aims radiation at the pelvic area, it may cause the following side effects, some of which may not emerge until after the treatment is over:

 - upset stomach